 Saslong (ski area Gröden): One of the great classic world cup downhill runs.
 From Ciampinoi, you go up 3.5 km and 840 m in altitude to St. Christina.
 What is impressive: not only the maximal gradient of 57 %, but especially the famous camel’s hump and the Ciaslat meadows, that are a real challenge, even for the best downhill skiers.
 Valley station: St. Christina.

 Schmuggler descent (Schnals Glacier): The majority of the slopes in the glacier area of Schnals are easy-going, but this 8 km downhill to the valley is quite challenging, including some varied and demanding passages.
-Therefore, you should well organise your energies for the 1,200 m height difference down to Kurzras.
+Therefore, you should well organize your energies for the 1,200 m height difference down to Kurzras.
 Valley station: Kurzras.

 Gran Zebrù I (ski area Sulden): The challenging panoramic descent with a length of 1.8 km offers a magnificent view of Mt.
 Königspitze, Gran Zebrù and Mt.
 Ortler.
 As the highest slope in South Tyrol, located between 3,250 and 2,820 m, skiers make a descent of 400 m on the slopes of Mt.
 Schöntaufspitze.
 Valley station: Madritsch hut.